tommeagher/tommeagher.github.io/about.md

 To get started with encrypting email, I recommend you read [John Keefe's walkthrough for beginners](http://johnkeefe.net/email-encryption-and-my-pgp-info).

-For [OTR instant messaging](https://otr.cypherpunks.ca/), you can find me at ultracasual@jabber.ccc.de.
+For [OTR instant messaging](https://otr.cypherpunks.ca/), you can find me at tom.meagher@jabber.de.

 ---
 If you see any typos, broken links or other weirdness on the site, please help me out by filing [a bug report](https://github.com/tommeagher/tommeagher.github.io/issues) on Github.